pedrovgs/DraggablePanel/README.md

 * Draggable view margin right applied when the view is minimized.
 * Draggable view margin bottom applied when the view is minimized.
 * Enable or disable the horizontal alpha effect applied while the view is being horizontally dragged.
+* [NEW] Enable or disable touch on minimized/maximized view to minimize/maximize.

 ```xml
 <com.github.pedrovgs.DraggableView